About the Catalog

 Prerequisites are one or more courses that must be completed—or other knowledge, skills, or standards that must be demonstrated—before a student is permitted to take certain courses.
 Prerequisites (if any) for a course are listed in the course’s description in the catalog.

 Some prerequisites have their own prerequisites, forming a string of courses that must be taken in sequence.
 The catalog course description shows only the last course in the prerequisite string of courses.
 For example, MATH 460 Topology has a prerequisite of MATH 450 Real Analysis.
-MATH 450 requires MATH 280 Discrete Mathematics and Proof, which requires MATH 165 Calculus I, which requires MATH 150 Precalculus or an appropriate score on a placement assessment.
-It is important that the student is aware of these prerequisite strings to ensure timely completion of all requirements.
+MATH 450 requires MATH 280 Discrete Mathematics and Proof, which requires MATH 165 Calculus I, which requires MATH 150 Precalculus or an appropriate score on the APU math placement assessment or MATH 149 Fundamentals of Precalculus (which may be taken concurrently; see next paragraph).
+It is important that students are aware of these prerequisite strings to ensure timely completion of all requirements.

-If a student does not meet a prerequisite as outlined in a course’s description, but can demonstrate to the department offering the course that he or she possesses the necessary knowledge or skills through alternative means, the department may grant the student permission to enroll in the course with consent of the department chair.
+If a student does not meet a prerequisite as outlined in a course’s description, but through alternative means can demonstrate to the department offering the course that he or she possesses the necessary knowledge or skills, the department may grant the student permission to enroll in the course with consent of the department chair.

 These are courses that are shared by two or more academic departments and have identical titles, descriptions, units, and modes of instruction.
 They are interchangeable for degree requirements.
 They cannot be repeated for degree credit under separate prefixes.